On Fiji Islands

 “Ronald Wright’s skills as an ethnologist, political historian, and travel writer have found an ideal outlet… an excellent book.”

-“An instant success, [Cut Stones and Crossroads: A Journey in the Two Worlds of Peru) took its place among-side older classics in the Penguin Travel Library.
+“An instant success, [Cut Stones and Crossroads] took its place alongside older classics in the Penguin Travel Library.
 His new book in not only a worthy successor, but probably better.”

 “Part travel memoir, part history and anthropology, this is a compelling story.”